 - Establish benchmarks to measure progress and follow that through with regular progress reviews.

 - Where appropriate, separate groups into smaller subgroups, establishing mentor relationships between those who have the knowledge and those who do not.
 That direct person-to-person transfer of information and insight can often be more effective than larger group efforts.

 - Establish regular reporting processes so that your team understands that they need to demonstrate consistent progress.

 - Respond to all reports and feedback.
 Your team needs to know that they can follow your lead.
 If you invest in the knowledge transfer, then they are more likely to be committed to it as well.
 To that end, make sure that they know that you are involved and staying abreast of their efforts.

 - Identify and define the end game.
 It is not enough to assign this task to your team.
 You also need to help them understand what success will look like.
 If you cannot communicate the end goal to your employees, they won’t be able to imagine it which will make the entire process more difficult than it needs to be.

 - Be flexible enough to recognise when something isn’t working and adjust your strategy accordingly.
 Even the best-laid plans can often lead to unexpected results, and you must be willing to alter your approach to ensure that you stay on track.

-The key point to remember is that successfully executing knowledge transfers can be achieved by almost any company in any industry.
-There is no magic formula to make it happen, but there are simple steps that can be taken to make the process more efficient.
+Successfully executing knowledge transfers can be achieved by any company in any industry.
+There is no magic formula to make it happen.
+There are simple steps that can be taken to make the process more efficient.
 The difficult part is recognising when such transfers are needed and mobilising your resources to address the situation.
 However, once you’ve identified the need, it is possible to move forward with the process without major disruptions to your company’s operations.
 Remember to build a plan and maintain regular communication with everyone involved, and your knowledge transfer efforts are sure to produce the results you seek.